arpitsinghgautam/Lucidlayer/README.md

 ### **How It Works**
 1. **User Interaction**: Send a message using the `/lucidlayer` command in Slack.
 You can also upload documents or code files.
-2. **AI Processing**: LucidLayer uses the IBM Granite model to process and rewrite the content in a simplified, humorous, or Gen Z style, based on the user’s preference.
+2. **AI Processing**: LucidLayer uses the IBM Granite model to process and rewrite the content in a simplified, humorous, corporate, or Gen Z style, based on the user’s preference.
 3. **Response**: Receive an updated message, ready to be shared or saved — whether that’s for internal communication, email content, or brainstorming notes.

 ### **Impact on Creativity & Innovation**